hlavery/nineeleven/content/Letters/_index.md

 alwaysopen: true
 ---

 The following letters, mostly from Grandma Gladys Potter to her daughter Mary, are the continuation of an earlier project of mine that aims to preserve some family letters and documents.
+I had taken a break at the point in the letters when Grandpa George Potter died (December 1943).
+Here, I will carry on from there.

 For various reasons, the original websites may not be stable long-term.